Opioid Vs Opiate

 Opioids are a severe and dangerous drug.
 Now that you know their history and how they work, you should also understand that there is no shame in developing an opioid addiction.
 Many people become addicted due to misguided medical advice or simple mistakes.
 The important thing to know is that no one is alone in the opioid epidemic.
 We are all in this together.

-If you or someone you know is suffering from an addiction to opioids, there is help available.
+There is help available to anyone suffering from an addiction to opioids.
 Inpatient and outpatient rehab clinics are great opportunities to seek assistance on the road to recovery.
 Many outpatient programs allow you to continue with your daily responsibilities.
 In addition, there are many other forms of therapy and counseling available.

 Whether you are interested in any of the above forms of treatment or simply have questions, feel free to call us at 815-384-1376.
 There is nothing we can’t get through together.
 We would be more than happy to help you with whatever you need.